 This is a highly simplified example of a small business loan, but the general structure applies to all term loans.
 When you sign a loan agreement, pay close attention to the terms and restrictions, such as loan covenants that could trigger a default if violated.
 However, the bare bones of a business loan will appear similar to the above.

-Another common small business loan is the U.S. Small Business Administration's 7(a) loan program.
+Another common small business loan is the SBA’s 7(a) loan program.
 While many small business loans require a personal guarantee from the borrower, with this program, the SBA guarantees the loan.
 This expands the opportunity to secure funding to borrowers who would otherwise be denied for a loan.
 However, it takes longer to secure funding through the SBA 7(a) loan program.
-Generally, Small Business Administration (SBA) loans range in value from $500 to $5.5 million.
+Generally, SBA loans range in value from $500 to $5.5 million.

 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.